 If you like good coffee served in a gritty and industrialised environment then Truth Coffee is the ideal Cape Town coffee shop for you.
 Walking into Truth Coffee feels like you’re walking into a Victorian futuristic fantasy: steam punk lovers will be in awe of the well thought of décor.
 More important than the interior though is the incredible coffee: strong, hot and full of flavour.

 TAKE IN THE SIGHTS WITH A FREE WALKING TOUR

 Learn more about the city, its history, interesting facts and take in the beautiful sights with Cape Town Free Walking Tours.
-There are various different tours on offer – a historic tour, a street art tour, a Bo-Kaap tour, a promenade bicycle tour, a District Six tour and a Taste of Cape Town tour.
+There are various different tours on offer – a historic tour, an Apartheid to Freedom tour, a Bo-Kaap tour, and a Taste of Cape Town tour.
 Each one offers a unique perspective on Cape Town and what this amazing city has to offer.

 Get creative at the Clay Café in Hout Bay.
 Design and paint your own plate, bowl or ornament and wait for 10 working days to fire your masterpiece or simply choose your favourite clay canvas from the shelf range with prices starting from R15.
 It makes for a great family outing.

 CHECK OUT THE TOY MUSEUM

 Cost: R10 per adult and R5 per child

 The Warrior Toy Museum in Simon’s Town is lined with dinky toys, dolls, Maccano, model cars, boats, trains, aeroplanes and other miscellaneous toys that all make up a collection of thousands.
 This is a must-see for all toy-lovers.